EolnMsuk/SkipCord-3/README.md

 ### 4\.
 File Setup

 1. Create a folder for your bot and place all the provided Python files (`bot.py`, `helper.py`, `omegle.py`, `tools.py`) inside.
+2. Create a new file in the same folder named `.env` (note the leading dot).
 3. Open the `.env` file and add your credentials in the following format.
 Replace the placeholder text with the actual values you copied.
     ```env
     # .env file
     BOT_TOKEN=YOUR_DISCORD_BOT_TOKEN_HERE
     SPOTIPY_CLIENT_ID=YOUR_SPOTIFY_CLIENT_ID_HERE
     SPOTIPY_CLIENT_SECRET=YOUR_SPOTIFY_CLIENT_SECRET_HERE
     ```
     > **Note:** If you are not setting up Spotify, you can leave the `SPOTIPY` lines blank, but the `BOT_TOKEN` is required.

 ### 5\.
 Configure `config.py`